bbauska/JS-svg/README.md

 let pickedPosition = Gen.random(positions);
 </pre>

-Now, to create the circle group.
-This will involve a third loop (so a loop within a loop within a loop -- loopception if you will), where we will create five circles radiating out from a randomly chosen center point.
-And let's not forget about our palette picked out earlier; the fill of each circle will be colored accordingly.
+<p>Now, to create the circle group.
+This will involve a third loop (so a
+loop within a loop within a loop -- loopception if you will), where we will create five circles radiating out from a randomly chosen center point.
+And let's not forget about our palette picked out earlier; the fill of each circle will be colored accordingly.</p>

 <pre>
 // <i>Create a group for our circles.</i>